 Walking Armory: Has access to a wide variety of advanced Kree weaponry.

-White Hair, Black Heart: Not quite "black heart", but he was kind of a jerkass at the beginning.
+White Hair, Black Heart: Not quite "black heart", but he was kind of a jerkass at the beginning, and especially when brainwashed by the Cube Warden.
 Definitely subverted nowadays.

 Young Conqueror: After he was released from his brainwashing, the Runaways crossover ended with him declaring his former prison the capital of the new Kree Empire.
 He's mellowed a lot by Volume 2, but the team's journey through the multiverse features several Earths where he made good on the threat.